MacMannes/stackmob-docs/sdks/js/guides/developer.md

 JavaScript Developer Guide
 =====================================

+## Overview

 StackMob's JavaScript SDK enables your application to take advantage of StackMob's REST API through convenient AJAX calls.
 It's built upon <a href="http://documentcloud.github.com/backbone/" target="_blank">Backbone.js</a>, so you can leverage that framework if you choose.
 You don't need to know how Backbone.js works to get started though!
 We'll walk you through it.

 The <a href="https://developer.stackmob.com/js-sdk/api-docs">StackMob JavaScript SDK API Docs</a> are also available for reference.

+In each section of this guide you may see colored boxes which are meant to highlight important information:

+<p class="alert">Gold boxes call out warnings, gotchas, and information we don't want you to miss.</p>

+<p class="alert alert-info">Blue boxes contain links to sections in the full API reference, as well as full working projects for you to download and in-depth tutorials for you to read through.</p>

 ## Setup